Cazoo-uk/ssmble/README.md

 parameter store in SSM.
 This saves us from putting secrets into environment vars and neatly separates config from deployment.

 `ssmble` is a simple wrapper for the AWS SDK that makes building configuration simpler.

-Using Typescript decorators, we can automagically bind SSM parameter trees into strongly-typed objects at runtime.

 Usage
 -----